+Current Position:Non-Executive and Independent Director

-Current Position: No. of years of Membership in Non-Executive and association with Committees:- Independent Director Mindtree: 1 year 4 months 1 5
+No. of years of association with Mindtree: 1 year 4 months

 Subroto Bagchi

 A visionary and an entrepreneur, Mr. Subroto Bagchi co-founded Mindtree in 1999.
 His leadership development, marketing and knowledge management initiatives have differentiated the company from competitors since its inception.
 Mr. Bagchi is also a best-selling business author and active supporter of social causes like mental health, blindness, geriatric care and engineering innovation.
 He studied Political Science at the Utkal University.